 Nepal and Bhutan offer beauty at its best.
 The unique features of the countries reward tourists with an incomparable experience.
 The tour takes you to scenic flights, stunning sightseeing, long drives, and short hikes to Nepal and Bhutan's tourist attractions.
 In Nepal, you can explore the UNESCO World Heritage Sites located in Kathmandu.
 You can see the holy Pashupatinath Temple-the oldest Hindu temple where devotees from mainly Nepal and India come to celebrate the festival each year.
 Spin the prayer wheel in Boudhanath-a Buddhist pilgrimage stupa.
 Likewise, visit Swayambhunath which is located at the top of the hill, which lets you see the valley's panoramic view.
 The journey offers a visit to the Royal palaces of Kathmandu valley Patan Durbar Square and Bhaktapur Durbar Square.
 These heritages reflect the ancient culture, design and values in their architecture.

 Not to forget, the famous treks and hikes offered by Nepal that takes you to the different region of the country.
 You can watch the soaring Himalayas and watch the snowy landscape around you that will take your breath away.

-You can get a visa when you book a tour which will cost you at least USD 200 per day.
+You can get a visa when you book a tour.
+The Bhutan tour cost ranges from US$ 350 – US$ 2,000 per night per person, depending on your tour type and services.
 It includes accommodation, meals, fees, and transport and tour guide fees.
 Everyone, except Bangladeshi, Indian, Maldivians, needs a visa to get into Bhutan.
 You can obtain on arrival visa after applying for visa clearance through a tour operator.